 Other than this, I’m personally looking to exploring more waterfall hikes in Arizona overall because there are some amazing ones in this state too.

-Update: Ever since my first trip to the Subway Cave, I returned to Sedona months after and explored more amazing places.
-Here’s just a small list of them:
+Update: Ever since my first trip to the Subway Cave, I returned to explore more of the best hikes in Sedona AZ months after and here’s just a small list of them:

 - Birthing Cave (actually explored that on my first trip there).